 CLICK HERE to watch the YouTube video.

-I got asked by my friend, Chris, “How do your hip flexors affect your back?”
+I was asked by my friend, Chris, “How do your hip flexors affect your back?”

-When you are looking at the hip flexors, there are two parts.
-One of your quadriceps is part of your hip flexors which is helping you when it comes to hip movement and then also deep inner pelvis connected to your spine is another set of hip flexors.
-The two are the rectus femoris which is in the quadriceps and psoas and iliacus in the deep inner pelvis.
+When it comes to the hip flexors, there are two parts.
+One of your quadriceps is part of your hip flexors which contributes to hip movement and the deep inner pelvis connected to your spine is another set of hip flexors.
+These two are the rectus femoris which is in the quadriceps, and psoas and iliacus in the deep inner pelvis.

-I will get Orsy to show you what happens in your low back.
-Looking from the side if we are at a good posture, our low back is in a good position.
+I had Orsy demonstrate what happens in your low back.
+In a side view, if we are in a good posture, our low back is in a good position.

 But if hip flexors are tight, it changes that curve in your lower back.

-It tilts that pelvis forward and increases that curve in the lower back.
-And when we lose or change that curve in the lower back which puts you at greater risk when it comes to back injury and pain.
+It tilts the pelvis forward and increases the curve in the lower back.
+When we lose or change that curve in the lower back, it puts you at greater risk when it comes to back injury and pain.

-We want to make sure that those hip flexors have good flexibility and good movement especially if you do a lot of sitting throughout the day like driving, computer or office work because sitting too much shortens up the hip flexors which puts your back at greater risk.
+We want to make sure that those hip flexors have good flexibility and good movement, especially if you do a lot of sitting throughout the day like driving, computer or office work.
+Sitting too much shortens up the hip flexors which puts your back at greater risk.

 There are two stretches that you can do.